wu-lee/rushkoff-archive/docs/_articles/technologies-have-biases.md

 published: false

 ---
-People like to think of technologies and media as neutral and

-that only their use or content determines their effect.
-Guns don't

-kill people, after all; people kill people.
-But guns are much more

-biased toward killing people than, say, pillows-even though

-many a pillow has been utilized to smother an aging relative or
+People like to think of technologies and media as neutral and that only their use or content determines their effect.
+Guns don't kill people, after all; people kill people.
+But guns are much more biased toward killing people than, say, pillows--even though many a pillow has been utilized to smother an aging relative or adulterous spouse.

-adulterous spouse.

 Our widespread inability to recognize or even acknowledge